proseltd/Telepathy-Community/README.md

   - [x] Add location lookup.
   - [ ] Maximise compatibility of edgelists with Gephi.
   - [ ] Include sockpuppet account provisioning (creation of accounts from previous exported lists).
+  - [ ] Listing who has admin rights in memberlists.
+  - [ ] Media downloaded in the background to increase efficiency.
-  - [ ] Automated EXIF data report and analytics when media archiving is enabled.
+  - [ ] When media archiving is flagged, the location of downloaded content will be added to the archive file.
+  - [ ] Adding direct link to posts in the chat archive file

 ## feedback

 Please send feedback to @jordanwildon on Twitter.
-You can follow [@TelepathyDB](twitter.com/TelepathyDB) for updates.
+You can follow Telepathy updates at @TelepathyDB.

 ## Usage terms